 Can a little treat from the table or trip to the pantry really hurt your pup?
-Many human foods will not hurt our dogs, but there are a few which may be delicious to us humans, but toxic to them.
-Here, I have described four foods that are toxic to dogs, as well as why they are toxic, the dose which is potentially harmful, symptoms of poisoning, and treatment.
+Many human foods will not hurt our dogs, but a few may be delicious to us humans but toxic to them.
+Here, I have described four foods that are toxic to dogs and why they are unhealthy, the dose which is potentially harmful, symptoms of poisoning, and treatment.

 Why is It Toxic? – Chocolate has the compounds theobromine and caffeine, among other things.
-While rarely fatal, the chemical theobromine, as well as caffeine can produce significant illness upon ingestion in dogs.
+While rarely fatal, the chemical theobromine and caffeine can produce significant illness upon ingestion in dogs.
 Dogs do not metabolize these compounds effectively, as theobromine and caffeine speed up their heart and stimulate the nervous system.

 What Is A Risky Dose? – The risk of toxicity is dependent on the concentration of theobromine in the chocolate.
 Chocolates with the most theobromine content include:

 - Cacao Powder

 - Semi-Sweet Chocolate

 - Dark Chocolate